 Go Ice Skating at Somerset House

 As a festive destination in London, Somerset House often gets overlooked.
 Considering it’s just a stone’s throw from the bright lights and bustling crowds in Covent Garden, it really is worth seeking out for some twinkly outdoor fun.
 This year, Skate at Somerset House is once again sponsored by royal grocer, Fortnum & Mason.
 The grand eighteenth-century courtyard has come alive with a beautiful outdoor ice rink and a magnificent Christmas tree (adorned with Fortnum & Mason hampers).

-You can shop in the spacious Fortnum & Mason Christmas pop-up shop and relax with a glass of fizz in the Fortnum & Mason alpine ski lodge.
+You can shop in the spacious Fortnum & Mason Christmas shopping arcade and relax with rich hot chocolate or a glass of fizz in the Fortnum & Mason alpine ski lodge.

 When: Skate at Somerset House runs until 12 January.